 It turns out that Missouri is a good place to examine these questions because of its tripartite educator retirement system.
 Uniquely, the state has three separate pension systems: the Kansas City Public School Retirement System (KC), the Public School Retirement System of the City of Saint Louis (STL), and the Missouri Public School Retirement System (PSRS).
 The KC and STL retirement systems cover employees of district and charter schools only in the two respective city school districts.
 The statewide system, PSRS, covers everyone else.

-The inability to move without a pension penalty among the systems exacerbates the challenges already facing the KC and STL urban districts.
+The absence and rigidness of transfer agreements among the systems exacerbates the challenges already facing the KC and STL urban districts.
 For example, state data show that, within eight years of starting employment in either the KC or STL systems, between 80 percent and 90 percent of teachers have left the systems.
 Only a small fraction of teachers make up the “pension wealth mountain” that the authors describe.
 The urban districts also face pension-related challenges in recruiting school leaders.
 The rising share of charter schools in KC and STL (now between 30 percent and 40 percent of educators) underscores the importance of exploring issues related to pension systems and ways to design systems that ensure retirement security for teachers and buttress the ability of urban districts to recruit and retain teachers and leaders.

 At the heart of this research paper and the Kauffman Foundation’s support for it is the question regarding how well Missouri’s system of retirement plans serves the educators working within those plans.
 We also are interested to know if there are ways those plans, or different plans, could serve as a more effective tool to recruit and retain teachers in the state’s two urban centers.